 The proper disposal of expired or unwanted medicines helps maintain the quality of the water in the Potomac River.
 The presence of trace levels of pharmaceuticals in waterbodies nationwide has been documented and widely reported.
 Although there is no reported evidence to date of any adverse human health effects at these levels, common sense suggests that we ought to rethink our medicine disposal practices.
 Flushing unused medicines down the sink or toilet was once the recommended means of disposal, but alternative methods are now recommended to protect the environment and drinking water sources and limit misuse and poisonings.

 One of the best ways to dispose of unwanted medicines is through local take-back events.
 These events ensure the legal and safe collection and disposal of pharmaceuticals.
-The Drug Enforcement Administration (DEA) sponsored the first nation-wide event on September 25, 2010.
-Subsequent events were held on April 30, October 29, 2011, and September 29, 2012.
+The Drug Enforcement Administration (DEA) sponsored the first nation-wide event in September 2010.

 The DEA is also working on a federal rulemaking that will facilitate similar take-back activities.
 Each state has specific rules and guidelines for collection and disposal.
 Anyone interested in organizing an event should contact the appropriate state and local officials.
 Other options for disposal may include mail-in or take-back programs provided by a pharmacy or a pharmaceutical company, or a household hazardous waste collection event.